juliusgb/til/github-actions/run-script-as-admin-in-github-actions.md

-# Run PowerShell Script as Admin in GitHub Actions on Self-hosted Runners
+# Run PowerShell Script as Admin on self-hosted Windows Runners

 This came up when I wanted to run a powershell script with elevated `Administrator` privileges in a CI/CD process.

 I'm using GitHub Actions for my CI/CD.
 These Actions run run on self-hosted runners on Windows.

 Though it works, running a script as an `Administrator` like that should alert you to proceed with caution.

 ## The PowerShell Script